SafeAILab/EAGLE/README.md

 output=model.tokenizer.decode(output_ids[0])
 ```

+**_Note: Vicuna and LLaMA2-Chat are both chat models.
+You need to use the correct chat template, otherwise it will cause abnormal output from the model and affect the performance of EAGLE._**
 _The current repository only supports a batch size of 1.
 We plan to update it in the future to support a batch size greater than 1._

 ## Train